-- 1. Full-Time Students: Those enrolled for 12 semester hours (s.h.) or more per semester, including subterms (e.g E1/E2). - 2.
-Part-Time Students: Those enrolled for fewer than 12 s.h. per semester. - 3.
-Special Students: Those not enrolled in an academic program but admitted by the University for specific courses. - 4.
-Class Standings: Students are classified according to s.h. completed:
+- Full-Time Students: Those enrolled for 12 credit hours or more per semester, including subterms (e.g T1/T2).
+International students on F1 visas must be enrolled in a minimum of 12 credit hours of in-person classes. - Part-Time Students: Those enrolled for fewer than 12 credit hours per semester. - Special Students: Those not enrolled in an academic program but admitted by the University for specific courses.

+Class Standings: Students are classified according to credits completed: